jpvelez/transit-future/_posts/2008-12-25-howfundingworks2.md

 ## This local revenue will open the door to federal and other financing tools that will pay for the rest.
 <br><br><br>
 <br><br><br>
-## Transit Future is a campaign to convince the Cook County Board to create that local revenue stream—and to do it this year.
+## Transit Future is a campaign to convince the Cook County Board to create that local revenue stream—and to do it soon.